intuiface/intuiface-cdk/docs/core/interfaces/IElementOptions.md

 • **name**: `string`

-Name used for serialization and identification
+Name used for serialization and identification.
+It must be the name of the class.

 ___